kylebarron/stata-exec/README.md

 sudo apt update
 sudo apt install autokey-gtk
 ```
-You must then add the [stata-exec.py](./linux/stata-exec.py) file to your Autokey data directory.
-This is `~/.config/autokey/data/` by default, so you can add the file to that directory with the command
+You must then link the [stata-exec.py](./linux/stata-exec.py) file to your Autokey data directory.
+This is `~/.config/autokey/data/My Phrases` by default, so you can add the file to that directory with the command
 ```
-wget https://github.com/kylebarron/stata-exec/blob/master/linux/stata-exec.py -O '~/.config/autokey/data/stata-exec.py'
+ln -s ~/.atom/packages/stata-exec/linux/stata-exec.py ~/.config/autokey/data/My\ Phrases/
 ```
 This only needs to be done once.
+(Creating a symlink ensures that the script is always the most up to date version.)
 Additionally, the autokey program must be running for code sending to work.
 To do this, open up a new terminal and run `autokey-gtk`; this needs to be done every time you run code.
 (Alternatively, there's an option in Autokey's settings to start the program by default at login.)

 ## Usage